Welcome back to Part 2 of Are You a Wise Frugal? You must decide…

 This is a true account (pun intended) of an accountant who retired in his thirties.

-Renting a small house from the government, it cost him next to nothing.
-It was rumored that he rented out his own property in a blue-chip area for very good money.
+Renting a tiny single level semi-detached house from the government, it cost him next to nothing.
+He rents out his own property in a blue-chip area for very good money.

-His family of 5, 2 adults and 3 teenagers, lived in a cramped 2-bedroom place meant for lower-income folks.
-The ancient dwelling resembled a prison with tiny claustrophobic windows.
+His family of 5, 2 adults and 3 teenagers, live in a cramped 2-bedroom place meant for low-income folks.
+The ancient dwelling resembles a prison with tiny claustrophobic windows.